loadingerror/loadingerror/README.md

 -I’m currently working on [my personal Projects that you can find here searching throught my repositories.](https://github.com/loadingerror)

-- You can find me on Rpubs: [https://rpubs.com/loadingerror](https://rpubs.com/loadingerror)
+- You can also find me on Rpubs: [https://rpubs.com/loadingerror](https://rpubs.com/loadingerror)

 -I’m currently learning **Python, R lang, SQL, Tableau, AWS, GCP and so on**